Gmina Kobylanka

 Gmina Kobylanka is a rural gmina (administrative district) in Stargard County, West Pomeranian Voivodeship, in north-western Poland.
 Its seat is the village of Kobylanka, which lies approximately 11 km west of Stargard and 21 km east of the regional capital Szczecin.
+Its coat of arms refers to the agreement between Stargard and Szczecin concluded after the Wheat War in the 15th century.

 The gmina covers an area of 122.05 km2, and as of 2006 its total population is 3,646.

 Villages

 Gmina Kobylanka contains the villages and settlements of Bielkowo, Cisewo, Gajęcki Ług, Jęczydół, Kałęga, Kobylanka, Kunowo, Miedwiecko, Morawsko, Morzyczyn, Motaniec, Niedźwiedź, Rekowo, Reptowo, Wielichówko, Zagość and Zieleniewo.

 Neighbouring gminas

 Gmina Kobylanka is bordered by the towns of Stargard and Szczecin, and by the gminas of Goleniów, Stare Czarnowo and Stargard.